lusiliang93/16623-facial-landmark/README.md

 # 16623-facial-landmark(Siliang Lu & Ningyan Zhu)
 - Summary
-      - Our project aims to design a fast facial landmark/ face alignment application in iOS devices.
-The application will use learning-based approach.
-We will use Accelerate Framework to make use of SIMD operations and might use Metal API to get access to the GPU.
+      - Our project aims to design a real-time facial landmark/ face alignment application in iOS devices.
+The application will use the open source of dlib.
+We will use multithreading to parallelize in order to speed up.
 - Background

   Facial landmark is an application of facial analysis in computer vision.
 It involves locating the face in an image and marking the accurate position of different facial features.
 It is also referred to as “face alignment” or “facial keypoint detection”.
 It has many interesting and potential applications such as face morphing, head pose estimation and virtual makeover.